-We have audited Communities In Schools of Greater Tarrant County, Inc. and Affiliate's (the Agency) compliance with the types of compliance requirements described in State of Texas Uniform Grant Management Standards (UGMS) that could have a direct and material effect on the Agency's major state program for the year ended August 31, 2021.
+We have audited Communities In Schools of Greater Tarrant County, Inc. and Affiliate's (the Agency) compliance with the types of compliance requirements described in the Texas Grant Management Standards (TxGMS) that could have a direct and material effect on the Agency's major state program for the year ended August 31, 2022.
 The Agency's major state program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.